How to really buy insurance

 Loans and debts: As far as possible, take debtors' insurance so that your debts can be paid off straightaway.
 If you have a housing loan, the lender has probably made sure that you already have such insurance for that loan.
 Other loans need to be considered.
 While you can add these to your main term insurance, taking a policy where the insurance company will directly pay off lenders has the advantage that your survivors will not be tempted to carry the loans.
 Do not waste money in insuring unsecured personal debt like that for credit card.
 The card issuer cannot make your family pay so there's no need to cover that, unlike say, vehicle loans where you wouldn't want the family car to be possessed by the lender.

-Future Expenses: The hardest part of providing for future expenses is estimating and allowing for inflation.
+Future expenses: The hardest part of providing for future expenses is estimating and allowing for inflation.
 Take a reasonable, at least 7 per cent, inflation rate into account.

 Education: Insurance companies are making some attempts at designing policies that will ensure that your children's education is paid for.
 What you ideally need is a policy that is conceptually term insurance, that is, which does not have any payout if your children get educated during your lifetime.
+In other words, avoid endowment plans and stick to term plans.

-Living Expenses: Estimate what living expenses are going to be and estimate the investment needed to yield that much return.
+Living expenses: Estimate what living expenses are going to be and estimate the investment needed to yield that much return.
 Your term insurance should be for this amount.
 Make a realistic financial plan and not an idealised one.
 Perhaps your spouse will need to start working if she doesn't do so now.
 Take into account the investment needed if she would start a small business.

 When it comes to 'how much sum assured' it is better to avoid thumb rules, as the amount to be called an adequate sum would differ for each individual.
 The best person to decide on the amount will be the one to be insured.
 Sum assured should be purely based on current lifestyle, annual family income, annual expenses, current investments (if any) and liabilities like home loan or education loan overhead.
 The final value after considering these figures will be the Life value of prospective insured.
 Most insurance companies provide a 'Human Life Value' calculator on their website to ease the task of calculations.
 Do not forget to consider inflation as the purchasing worth of Rs 100 today, will erode with time.

-It is very important to find out an apt cover because, a higher one would make you pay for the protection that was actually not required and buying a lower sum assured may not be able to take care of financial needs of your family in adverse situation.
+It is very important to find out an apt cover, because a higher one would make you pay for the protection that was actually not required and buying a lower sum assured may not be able to take care of financial needs of your family in adverse situation.
 Most insurance products come with a minimum and/ or maximum sum assured under their products.
 It is important to check if sum assured on offer matches your requirement.

 Also, one must compare the price of policies from different insurers and their claim settlement ratio.
 Some policies give discounts on higher sum assured or charge a lesser premium from females.
 However, sometimes discounts can also be a marketing gimmick with the premiums for these policies weighing on higher side.